slsa-framework/slsa/docs/github-actions-workflow/v0.1/index.md

 >
 > Also `base_ref` and `head_ref` are similar in that they are annotations about
 > `source` rather than a proper parameter.

-> TODO: None of these are really "parameters", per se, but rather metadata
-> about the build.
-Perhaps they should go in `runDetails` instead?
-The problem
-> is that we don't have an appropriate field for it currently.

 ### Resolved dependencies